snowiow/snowiow.github.io/content/posts/migrate-from-serverless-to-cdk.md

 <img src="/images/serverless-to-cdk-logicalid.png" alt="CloudFormation Resources
 Logical ID" title="CloudFormation Resources ID" />

-These resources will be imported as a generic type `CfnResource` and are castable to the respective `Cfn` sub type.
+These resources will be imported as a generic type `CfnResource` and can be casted to the respective `Cfn` sub type.
 In this case we cast it to `CfnTable`.

 Because you can emit the `TableName` it's a conditional type and we extract the